lnihlen/lnihlen.github.io/_posts/2018-09-20-vcsmc-thoughts-on-scoring.md

 changes are localized to only a few pixels.

-After scoring, the traditional Evolutionary Programming algorithm calls for a tournament, which is where two individuals from the population are selected at random and then whichever individual has the better score gets a point.
+After scoring, the traditional Evolutionary Programming algorithm calls for a tournament, which is where each individual from the population competes with *n* random individuals, whichever individual has the better score gets a point.
 Then the population is sorted based on total score and divided in to two equally-sized groups.
 Each individual in the lower-score group is replaced by a mutated copy of each individual in the higher-score group, and the higher score group entire is copied in to the next generation.